BenjaminDobler/ngtron/README.md

 Angular + Electron = :heart:

 Angular CLI extension based on Schematics and Builders for building angular based electron applications.
-This project uses the new architect API which is currently beta and will ship with angular 8 (so soon!).
+This project uses the new architect API which was introduced in Angular 8.
 **So you can only use this addon starting with angular 8!**

 Ngtron will setup your angular workspace with the finest electron tools available.
 [Electron Builder](https://github.com/electron-userland/electron-builder) is added to package your projects for mac, windows and linux.
-[Electron Reload](https://www.npmjs.com/package/electron-reload) is used to automatically reload your app while developing whenever you make code changes.

 [![npm version](https://badge.fury.io/js/%40richapps%2Fngtron.svg)](https://www.npmjs.com/@richapps/ngtron)